Losant/example-application-kanarra-technologies/README.md

 ## How to Use this Application

 This example contains the Losant [Experience](https://docs.losant.com/experiences/overview/), [Workflows](https://docs.losant.com/workflows/overview/), [Files](https://docs.losant.com/applications/files/), [Data Tables](https://docs.losant.com/data-tables/overview/), and [Device Recipes](https://docs.losant.com/devices/device-recipes/) required to implement the complete Kanarra Technologies remote monitoring solution.
-It is intended to be used as a reference implementation for developers seeking best practices or additional information on how to build a similar project.
+It is intended to be used as a reference implementation for Losant developers seeking best practices or additional information on how to build a similar project.

 ## What's in This Repo?